Are LLMs Better than Reported? Detecting Label Errors and Mitigating Their Effect on Model Performance: Experimental Setup

-\paragraphs{Experts.} All examples where the LLMs' annotations differed from the original label, regardless of the LLMs' confidence, were annotated by human experts.
-These experts were two of this paper's authors, who are fully familiar with the guidelines and task characteristics.
-Each example was annotated by both annotators independently on a scale of 0 (\textit{inconsistent}) to 1 (\textit{consistent}).
-Examples were shuffled and did not appear in any specific order, and neither the original nor LLM labels were presented, just the plain texts.
-Subsequently, on the examples where the annotators did not agree with each other, a reconciliation phase took place, where both annotators discussed, attempting to resolve the disagreement.
-After re-annotating all the conflicted examples, we consider the \emph{Gold label} to be either the original label, in case the LLM label agrees with it, or the experts resolution, in case of there was a disagreement between them.
+Each example was independently annotated by both experts on a scale from 0 (\textit{inconsistent}) to 1 (\textit{consistent}).
+The examples were shuffled and presented in no specific order, with neither the original nor LLM labels shown.
+For cases where the experts disagreed, a reconciliation phase followed, during which they discussed and attempted to resolve their differences.
+For more details on the annotation procedure, see Appendix \ref{appendix-experts}.
+After re-annotating all conflicted examples, we define the \textit{gold label} as the original label, if the LLM prediction agrees with it, or the expert resolution, if there was a disagreement.
+For SummEval, we use the expert annotations provided by \citet{summeval}, aggregated by median.